MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/develop-creators-title-with-visual-studio.md

 #### Windows 10 SDK version 10.0.15063 or lower

 If you want to use Connected Storage, you will need to install the Xbox Live Platforms Extensions SDK before you can add references to your project.

-You can do this by:
+You can do this as follows:
 1. Download and extract the [Xbox Live Platform Extensions SDK](http://aka.ms/xblextsdk).
 2. Once extracted, run the included MSI file that matches the Windows 10 SDK version that you are using.